tenpy/tenpy/README.rst

 All documentation is formated as `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_, which means it is quite readable in the source plain text, but can also be converted to other formats.
 If you like it simple, you can just use intective python `help()`, Python IDEs of your choice or jupyter notebooks, or just read the source.
-Moreover, the documentation is nightly converted into HTML using `Sphinx <http://www.sphinx-doc.org>`_, and made available online at https://tenpy.github.io/.
+Moreover, the documentation gets converted into HTML using `Sphinx <http://www.sphinx-doc.org>`_, and is made available online at https://tenpy.readthedocs.io/.
 The big advantages of the (online) HTML documentation are a lot of cross-links between different functions, and even a search function.
-If you prefer yet another format, you can try to build the documentation yourself, as described in ``doc/contr/build_doc.rst``, online at https://tenpy.github.io/contr/build_doc.html.
+If you prefer yet another format, you can try to build the documentation yourself, as described in ``doc/contr/build_doc.rst``.

 Help - I looked at the documentation, but I don't understand how ...?
 ---------------------------------------------------------------------